viktor-ferenczi/se-dotnet-game/README.md

 7. Make the bulk fixes: `python FixBulk.py`
 8. Commit: `git add .` then `git commit -m "Bulk fixes"`
 9. Copy the `ReplicatedTypes.json` file into the `VRage` folder
+10. Commit: `git add .` then `git commit -m "Replicated types"`
-10. Apply the code patches (warnings are normal): `git apply --whitespace=fix Manual_fixes.patch`
+11. Apply the code patches (whitespace warnings are normal): `git apply -p1 --whitespace=fix Manual_fixes.patch`
-11. Commit: `git add .` then `git commit -m "Manual fixes"`
+12. Commit: `git add .` then `git commit -m "Manual fixes"`
-12. Open the solution in your IDE
+13. Open the solution in your IDE
-13. Force a NuGet Restore for the whole solution
+14. Force a NuGet Restore for the whole solution
-14. Make a `Debug` build and run it
+15. Make a `Debug` build and run it

 The above steps have not been automated by a single script in order to give greater control over the process and awareness of the version